 As a Recolight collection point there are environmental, health and safety regulations with which you should comply.
 This is to control the risks associated with the storage and management of hazardous waste.

-Our Recolight Service Level Agreement (SLA) has been written to make sure that you and Recolight are compliant, and to keep your service free.
+The Recolight Service Level Agreement (SLA) has been written to make sure that you and Recolight comply with the Duty of Care requirements set out by the UK’s four Environment Agencies, and to keep your service free.

 The Recolight service is free, however, you will be charged for:

 This can all be easily avoided if you:

 The Recolight service level agreement states that we may carry out inspections and audits of your collection point.

 This is for us to confirm that all terms in the SLA are being met and to help with your compliance.

 You may also be audited by the Environment Agency.